-If you think you and your family are not impacted by polluted places far from your home, think again.
+If you think you and your family are not impacted by pollution far from your home, think again.

-This is the conclusion of Pollution Knows No Borders, Pure Earth’s latest report that documents how the pollution crisis in low- and middle-income countries affects everyone’s health – including those living in high-income countries.
+Pollution Knows No Borders, Pure Earth’s latest report, documents how the pollution crisis in low- and middle-income countries affects everyone’s health – including those living in high-income countries.

 At a global briefing generously hosted by Freshfields Bruckhaus Deringer in New York City and London, the report’s authors and contributors presented findings, and importantly, solutions to this global crisis.